 - Visit our Undergraduate funding page for more information.

 What exactly is Clearing?

 Clearing is a service that helps students who don't have a place on a full-time higher education course to find one.
 If you haven’t secured a place, if you’ve changed your mind or perhaps you’ve not received the results you were hoping for, Clearing is an opportunity to find the right course for you.

 When can I contact UAL to apply for a course in Clearing?

-If you’re a Home/EU applicant, call the UAL Clearing Line which will be open from Thursday 15 August 2019 up until 30 August 2019.
+If you’re a Home, EU or International applicant, call the UAL Clearing Line which will be open from Thursday 13 August 2020 up until 30 August 2020.
 The number will be listed here closer to the time.

 Where can I find information about courses that are available through Clearing?

 You can contact the UCAS Clearing Service by calling 0371 468 0 468.
 If you’re calling from outside the UK dial +44 330 3330 230.
 Opening hours can be found on the UCAS website.

 What should I do if I have not applied through UCAS but would like to apply for an undergraduate course at UAL this year?